GeoscienceAustralia/ptha/ptha_access/UPDATES.md

 * Both the [PTHA18 report](http://dx.doi.org/10.11636/Record.2018.041) and
 [the PAGEOPH paper](https://link.springer.com/article/10.1007/s00024-019-02299-w)
-compare the modelled magnitude-exceedance-rates with site-specific results from other studies.
+compare the modelled magnitude-exceedance-rates with site-specific results from other studies (Section 3.7.8.2 of the PTHA18 report, and Table 1 of the PAGEOPH paper).
 While developing the PAGEOPH paper we adjusted some of the `region-for-comparison` definitions to better agree with the regions in the cited studies.
 We also adopted a slightly better approach to interpolating modelled magnitude-exceedance-rate curves at the magnitudes of interest, which